 2.40.
 "Mean fully developed deceleration ("mfdd")" means the average deceleration calculated on the basis of the measured distance recorded when decelerating a vehicle between two specified speeds;

+2.41. [

-2.41.
-"Measuring rim" means an actual rim of specified width as defined by one of the standards organizations as specified in Annex 7, on which the tyre is fitted for measuring the physical dimensions;
+"Measuring rim width" means a particular rim width as defined in Annex 9, exept for the sizes listed in Annex 6, where the measuring rim width is obtained by multiplying the measuring rim width code indicated in the table by 25.4.

+]

+2.4x.
+"Minimum and Maximum rim widths" define a range of rim widths to which the tyre can be fitted for testing, as specified for the relevant tests.

 2.42.
 "Nominal aspect ratio (profile)" means the ratio of the nominal section height to the nominal section width expressed as a percentage in a multiple of 5 (ending in 0 or 5);

 2.43.
-"Nominal section width" shall be indicated in millimetres, and this part of the designation shall end in either the number zero or five, so that in any single series of tyres with the same nominal aspect ratio, the values shall all end in "0" or they shall all end in "5";
+“Nominal section width” is a theoretical standardised section width, part of the tyre size designation.

+The nominal section width of the tyre shall be indicated in millimeters except in the case of high flotation tyres.

+In the case of High Flotation sizes, it is expressed by a code that will end in « .50 » and its value in mm is obtained by multiplying the code by 25.4.

+For the existing types of tyres whose designation is given in the first column of the tables in Annex 6 to this regulation, the nominal section width shall be deemed to be that given opposite the tyre designation in those tables.

 2.44.
 "Normal tyre" means a tyre intended for normal on-road use;